lilinitsy/offloaded-vulkan-tests/README.md

 Each row encoded by the server is read from a ``char *data`` pointer; but we're reading it into a uint32_t pointer.
 How???
 Well, the bytes match.
 ``uint32_t`` is 4 bytes, or representative of one pixel.
 The memory is then mapped for that line to a ``VkBuffer``, and so on for each line of the swapchain image being sent to the client.
-This is just copyin it into a *buffer* though.
-To actually put it into an image that we can read via a sampler in the fullscreen quad shader.
+This is just copying it into a *buffer* though, which needs to be copied into an image that can be read in for our next renderpass via a fullscreen quad.

 This is done in a very similar way to how the swapchain image was copied on the server side.
 The colour attachment's image is transitioned to an appropriate layout (``VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL``), copied to from a VkBuffer that had its memory mapped to that ``uint32_t`` buffer, and then the image is transitioned back to be read by the shader.